siddhi-io/www/en/docs/docs/index.md

 This section provides information on using and running Siddhi.

-Checkout the [Siddhi features](features) to get and idea on what it can do in brief.
+Checkout the [Siddhi features](features) to get an idea on what it can do in brief.

 ## Writing Siddhi Applications